 4. Give it to a Recycling Company

 Recycling offers a safe handling and disposal avenue for a spoilt-beyond-repair fitness tracker.
 This means of disposal reduces pollution and, by extension, takes care of the environment.

-Yes, most fitness trackers (Fitbit Surge, Garmin, and other wearables) can be recycled.
+Yes, most fitness trackers (Fitbit Surge, the Garmin, and other wearables) can be recycled.

 - The best way to recycle a fitness tracker would be to package it well and return/ship it to the manufacturer.
-The manufacturers will then use your spoilt or old model to make an improvement, dispose of it or use in other suitable ways
+The manufacturers will then use your spoilt or old model to make an improvement, dispose of it, or use it in other suitable ways.

 - Visit an electronic shop and enquire whether they have an operational recycling program.
 Most electronic shops tend to offer recycling services.
 If not, they can redirect you to other places.